farxxq/git_learn/README.md

 1. check the status of the current folder:
     ### git status
-    `NOTE: git status - is responsible to show the status of the git workflow`
+    `NOTE: git status - is responsible to show the status of the git working tree`